Zen-Possum/TA-Admin-Tools/README.md

 Work in progress.

 **TODO**
-* Make compatible with more advanced formatted messages
+* Make HermesBot.py compatible with more advanced formatted messages
 * Implement a GUI
-* Create built in API interaction to obtain the list of users from specified parameters